Subdomain Discovery

 Historical subdomains from CT logs

 A subdomain appearing in certificate transparency logs does not necessarily mean it is still active.
 CT logs are permanent records — a subdomain that was live two years ago and then decommissioned will still appear in the results.
-This historical data can be useful for:
+The live status probe will show these as unreachable, confirming they are no longer serving traffic.
+This historical data is still useful for:

 - Understanding how an organisation's infrastructure has evolved